nasa/python_cmr/README.md

 methods used to build a query for CMR.
 Not all parameters provided by the CMR API are covered by this version of python-cmr.

-The following methods are available to both collecton and granule queries:
+The following methods are available to both collection and granule queries:

     # search for granules matching a specific product/short_name
     >>> api.short_name("AST_L1T")